IIIF/api/source/event/2015/ghent.md

 ## Related Events

 Participation is also encouraged in the following related, co-located events.
 The locations will be on the Ghent University campus.
-Please register at [this Event Brite][event-brite-wg].
+Please register at [this EventBrite][event-brite-wg] by selecting a ticket for each day that you can attend.

 ### Technical Workshop